Silent Trader - Mission Headquarters

 Cyber Security Response Team

-• Report, document, and preserve evidence for post-incident review.
+• Preserve evidence for post-incident review

-LSE cyber security response team working on active incident
+LSE cyber response team working an incident

 High-tempo, time-sensitive cyber response in a live market environment.